rogerchamberlain/rogerchamberlain.github.io/modules/A/studio.md

 	- If the user has input something, `checkReverse()` should update the state to reflect this.
 (Be sure the serial monitor has `No line ending` selected.
 Other options, like `Newline` will send one or more additional characters and may cause it to reverse multiple times.)**

 ### The final product
-Your Output should look close to this:
+Your output should look close to this:

 ![Final Product](FSM_Final.gif)